falcosecurity/falco-website/content/en/docs/getting-started/try-falco/_index.md

 title: Try Falco
 description: Learn how to install Falco on various platforms
 hide_section_index: true
+aliases: [/try-falco]
 weight: 1
 ---
 We know trying a new tool is always challenging.
-For that, the Falco Project includes some tutorials that will ease the road to discovering all that Falco can do for you.
+For that, the Falco Project includes some scenarios that will ease the road to discovering all that Falco can do for you.

 {{< blocks/collapse title="Check the requirements" id="check-the-requirements" class="pb-5">}}
 {{< pageinfo color="secondary" >}}
-Depending on the tutorial you choose you might need either a Virtual Machine (you can your use your own machine, but we prefer to keep everything clear) or a Kubernetes cluster (Minikube would be enough, but using a multi-node Kubernetes cluster will definitely give you a better taste of it).
+Depending on the scenario you choose you might need either a Virtual Machine (you can your use your own machine, but we prefer to keep everything clear) or a Kubernetes cluster (Minikube would be enough, but using a multi-node Kubernetes cluster will definitely give you a better taste of it).

 If you don’t know how or don’t have the time to set up a proper environment, we have prepared some scenarios on Killercoda, the de-facto successor of the famous Katacoda.
 {{< /pageinfo >}}
 {{< /blocks/collapse >}}

-#### Choose your next tutorial
+#### Choose your next scenario

-{{< link_wrapper href="ubuntu-tutorial" class="section-index">}}
+{{< link_wrapper href="try-falco-on-ubuntu" class="section-index">}}
 {{< card class="card-sm shadow btn btn-light p-0">}}
 <div class="text-left d-flex gap-4">
     <img class="align-self-center icon-4 icon-lg-5" src="/img/ubuntu.png" alt="Ubuntu" loading="lazy">